-During 2019, the Association adopted the provisions of FASB Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers (Topic 606).
-The implementation of ASU 2014-09 results in additional disclosures made by the Association regarding its revenues but does not affect the financial position, changes in net assets or changes in cash flows reflected in the accompanying financial statements, nor does it impact the overall presentation of the financial statements taken as a whole.
+The Association also follows the provisions of FASB Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers (Topic 606).
+ASU 2014-09 includes the standards for the measurement and accompanying disclosures required by the Association regarding its revenues.